KieronWiltshire/Stride/readme.md

 #### Serving front-end content

 In order to serve front-end content, simply create a `public` directory within your application's source/build path and place the content within the newly created directory.
 Please note that any non-defined routes will by default redirect to this directory.
-Here is a list of routes that cannot be overridden by default:

-- `/api` - redirects to any defined api end-points
-- `/public` - redirects to the public directory
+You can change this default behavior from inside `src/router`.

 #### Security